RaspberryPiFoundation/webdev-curriculum/en-GB/happy-birthday/Happy Birthday - notes.md

 + ['Birthday Card' Finished](https://trinket.io/html/e996dc0380)

 #Offline Resources
 This project can be [completed offline](../offline.html) if preferred.
-You can access the project resources by clicking the 'Download Project Materials' link for this project.
+You can access the project resources by clicking the 'Project Materials' link for this project.
 This link contains a 'Project Resources' folder, which includes resources that children will need to complete this project offline.
 Make sure that each child has access to a copy of these resources.
 This folder includes the following files:

 + Intro.html
 + Template/template.html